 - Ophthalmic medical practitioners are medical doctors who took further training after medical school.
 They work specifically on the eye, including its surface and surrounding tissues.

 - Ophthalmologists are eye surgeons.
 Their work includes medical and surgical care of the eyes and visual system.
 They also study how to prevent eye injury and disease.
-Often, ophthalmologists work in teams with optometrists and other eye care professionals.
+Often, they work in teams with other eye care professionals.

 - Orthoptists specialise in treating eye movement problems, double vision and squints.

 Learn more in our video with Consultant Ophthalmic Surgeon, Mr Tariq Ayoub:

 Five reasons to be referred to an eye specialist